GregOwen/GregOwen.github.io/_posts/2020-05-19-the-codenames-theory-of-naming.md

 You have some words that you want your teammates to guess (the blue dots), and some words you *don't* want your teammates to guess (the red dots)[^other-cards].
 You need to choose a hint that is strongly associated with your words and not strongly associated with the other team's words[^higher-dimensional].

 Naming an object (variable/function/class/module) is essentially the same thing as giving a clue in Codenames.
 You're trying to communicate to your teammates (coworkers, clients, open-source community members) that this object has some types of behavior (blue dots), and does not have other types (red dots) using a limited number of words[^java-camel].

-For example, you might use your name to clarify how the object was produced (`PasswordCredentials`, `configFileJson`), how it will be consumed (`oauthRedirectUrl`, `AdminSettingsView`), over what duration it will be valid (`UserSession`, `TransactionLog`), whether it is or is not suitable for a particular purpose (`NonDeadlockingDatabaseClient`, `getJobStatusSync`, `MockClock`), etc.
+# An example

+Suppose you're writing up a function that can only be called if a user has logged in and has a valid authentication token.
+Your function takes the user token and some other data, checks that the token is valid, and, if it is, does something with the data.
+What are you going to call this token?

+## Blue dots

+Let's start with our blue dots.
+What are some important concepts you want to convey about this token?

+1. **It's a token** The word "token" already has a lot of meaning that you want to associate with this object.
+Also, "token" probably appears in our docs, so it's good to have that word appear in the code as well.
+1. **It's associated with a user** This token proves that the user actually logged in, and it probably can be used to look up the user.
+1. **It's used for authentication** This is actually just restating the previous point - the token proves that the user has logged in and can be used to get the user's identity.
+The token is also being used for authorization in this case, since we only allow this function to be called by users who have logged in.

+At this point, `token`, `userToken`, and `user_auth_token`[^authn-or-authz] seem like reasonable names.

+## Red dots

+Now let's take a look at some potential red dots.
+What are things that you *don't* want readers to think about when they're reading this object's name?

+1. **Tokens used for other purposes** Maybe auth tokens aren't the only types of tokens in your system.
+If someone reading this piece of code might reasonably mistake this object for one of those other types of tokens, you should include enough information in this object's name to make it unambiguous.
+This is particularly true if this function takes other types of tokens as inputs.
+1. **Other types of tokens related to auth** A common pattern is to give users long-lived refresh tokens when they log in.
+These tokens can't be used to run commands themselves, but they can be redeemed for short-lived access tokens that can.
+Both types of tokens are auth-related, and many pieces of code will have to deal with both, but their use cases are different enough that it's worth being explicit about which is which.
+1. **Auth tokens with different capabilities** Some tokens are self-describing bearer tokens: the token includes a list of actions, and anyone who has the token gets to perform those actions.
+Other tokens are opaque and need to be checked against some other source of truth to see if they're valid or get the list of actions they allow.
+If your system allows both, you may want to specify which one you're dealing with[^stringly-typed].
+1. **Auth tokens with different levels of trust** If you haven't verified that your token is legitimate (either by checking its signature or asking an external source of truth), you shouldn't use that token to perform any actions.
+This is a big deal from a security perspective so it's a good idea to explicitly name untrusted tokens as such[^stringly-typed-2].

+So now you have some additional constraints that might affect how you name your object.
+If you need to differentiate your token from tokens used for other purposes, you probably need to include `auth` or something like it in the name - `token` will be too ambiguous.
+If you have multiple flavors of auth token floating around in the same functions, you can't just use `authToken` (try `access_token` or `refreshToken` instead).
+If there are other important aspects of how your token must be used, you should include those (`bearerToken`, `unverified_auth_token`, etc.)

+## Choosing a name

+Now that you have your constraints, let's choose a name.
+One approach is to shove all of the information you can into the name: `verifiedUserAuthBearerToken`.
+Ick.

+This name works, but it's huge and unwieldy.
+It's possible that your readers will need all that information (in which case you may want to think about refactoring your code to reduce some of the possible confusion).

+Most likely, some of that information is already obvious from the context.
+Note that all of the potential red dots depend on what other types of objects exist in your system.
+There's no need to differentiate your object from other objects that a user would already know not to expect in your codebase.
+You can probably remove some of those extra adjectives and get a cleaner name.

 # Corollary: know what your object is not

-One thing the Codenames Theory of Naming makes explicit is that the first step to finding a good name for your object is to figure out the blue and red dots.
+One thing this approach makes explicit is that the first step to finding a good name for your object is to figure out the blue and red dots.

 The blue dots are generally pretty straightforward: these are the things you want your readers to think about when they read your object's name.
 You probably have a good idea of what your object does and why the reader would care about it, so this shouldn't be too hard.
 If you're stuck here, explain to someone else why your object needs to exist.
 The nouns and verbs in that explanation are your blue dots.